na-na-hi/renget/archive/llama_v2_sillytavern.md

 After that, you can select a card, and it will begin a new chat.

 These are the default settings \[Default-TavernAI] for the presets on the left; mainly, I would ensure that your Context Size matches what you set in kobold.

 ![](https://files.catbox.moe/9940vn.png)

+- EDIT: There is no longer a Default-TavernAI preset.
+I would recommend starting with "Miro Gold"; this is a special Mirostat preset that has gained popularity.
+Mirostat tries to go for an 'average' amount of creativity without being too creative (incoherent) or too boring (repetitive); YMMV.

 Response Length is a hard limit of how many tokens a single response is allowed to have.
 The other settings here are **hyperparameters**, which are quite advanced and require some manual tinkering if you want to get experimental.
-Temperature impacts the variability of your outputs the most, while the repetition penalty might need an increase if you notice that the model is gravitating towards the same phrases over and over.
+Temperature impacts the variability of your outputs the most, while the repetition penalty might need an increase if you notice that the model is gravitating towards the same phrases over and over (1.0-1.2 is a reasonable range, but be careful not to overdo it).

 ——————————————————————————————————————————————————————————————————